 Live Music in Duluth

-Red Herring Lounge
+Visit the Red Herring Lounge

 Despite Bob Dylan, Trampled by Turtles, and Cloud Cult all having roots here, Duluth is still underrated as a music destination.
 There are many music venues throughout the town, but my favorite small venue is the Red Herring.
 It’s definitely a hipster hangout, but the crowd is always relaxed and friendly.
 Who knows, maybe you’ll discover the next Bob Dylan here!